andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 ## Images

-To insert an image, add an exclamation mark followed by alt text in brackets and then the URL in parentheses.
+To insert an image, add an exclamation mark followed by alt text in brackets and then the image URL in parentheses.
 For example:

 ```markdown
 ![View from the South Rim of the Grand Canyon](https://upload.wikimedia.org/wikipedia/commons/f/f0/Grand_Canyon_National_Park_-_HCP_-_September_29%2C_2022_-_058_-_Southern_Rim.jpg)